scalespeeder/DayZ-Update-1.20-Compatible-LIVONIA-Boosted-Loot-Complete-Vehicles-Server-Files/readme.txt

 To install these files simply reset your XMLS to default, then upload these over the top of your existing files and restart your server.

-These XML files will add a one-off Trader Truck in a random location.
-DONE.

-A special "Event" tuck ("VehicleTruckEvent") has also been added.
-The "event truck" spawns in a random location, and the idea behind it is that it is a "spare" truck that you can load up with whatever you like (edit its entry in cfgspawnabletypes), and it won't appear anywhere else.
-I wanted a truck that I could fill with weapons, or NVG, or Hesco crates, or barrels, or tents  etc, that could be used to "create" events elsewhere in the map eg laying out a race track at NWAF, or putting tents down for a Conquest type
-PvP event etc - in otherwords a simple way a server owner can easily spawn in a lot of items and them have the ability to drive them somewhere.
-DONE.

-The Trader Truck and Event Truck are one-off spawns.
-To make them spawn in again, either "ruin" the engines or disable and re-enable the event.
-DONE.

 cfggameplay.json includes map function config that shows player position without needing GPS Receiver, tourist map or compass, and build anywhere settings. cfggameplay.json must be enabled in server settings and / or serverdz.cfg.
 DO NOT USE cfggameplay,json if you don't want build anywhere enabled.